-A painting of the Last Supper that has hung in a small church in England for the last century, and was almost thrown out, turns out to be an invaluable Renaissance masterpiece.
+A painting of the Last Supper that has hung in a small church in England for the last century, turns out to be an invaluable Renaissance masterpiece.

-Gifted a century ago to a small church in Ledbury, England, a 12-foot x 5-foot painting of the Last Supper was in desperate need of restoration work.
-In fact, it was so dirty and the varnish so yellowed with age that some parishioners had recommended throwing it out.
-Instead, three years ago the church staff commissioned Ronald Moore, a conservator, to clean and restore the piece.
+Gifted a century ago to a small church in Ledbury, England, a 12'x5' painting of the Last Supper was in desperate need of restoration work.
+It was so dirty and the varnish so yellowed with age that in 2019, some parishioners recommended throwing it out.
+Instead, the church staff commissioned Ronald Moore, a conservator, to clean and restore the piece.

 Moore first discovered that the person who donated the painting was a descendant of a famous art collector, who had mentioned in a 1775 letter that he had purchased a Titian.
 Then when reviewing the canvas under ultraviolet light, Moore discovered Titian’s signature written on a jug.

 Moore also compared the likeness of Titian himself to one of the characters in the painting, and the match was uncanny.